Colin Scott (rugby league): Playing career

-Scott played for Queensland in the interstate series and State of Origin series from 1979 to 1987, until losing his place to former Souths Magpies and then-Canberra Raiders fullback Gary Belcher in 1986, though he was recalled to the team on the wing for the 1987 State of Origin series, mostly due to injury to regular Maroons centre and goal kicker Mal Meninga.
-During the series, Scott came in for heavy criticism for his poor goal kicking.
+Scott played for Queensland in the Interstate series and State of Origin series from 1979 to 1987, until losing his place as first choice fullback to former Souths Magpies and then-Canberra Raiders fullback Gary Belcher in 1986, though he was recalled to the team on the wing for Games 2 and 3 in 1987, mostly due to injury to regular Maroons centre and goal kicker Mal Meninga (the first of his 4 broken arms in 2 years).
+During the series, Scott came in for heavy criticism for his poor goal kicking and handling errors.
 Scott played his last game for Queensland from the bench in 1987 series exhibition game at Veterans Memorial Stadium in California.

 In 1988, Scott joined the newly established Brisbane Broncos, who were admitted to the New South Wales Rugby League premiership.
-He spent just one season at the club, playing 14 games, including their first ever premiership game against the Manly Warringah Sea Eagles.
+He spent just one season at the club, playing 14 games, including their first ever premiership game, a 44–8 thumping of the reigning Winfield Cup Premiers Manly-Warringah at Lang Park.

 Post-playing career

 In 2000, Scott was awarded the Australian Sports Medal for his contribution to Australia's international standing in rugby league.